brisaAbrasadora/angular-assbook/README.md

 # Authentication
 • AuthService: This service will perform the login (storing the authentication token) and logout (removing the token) actions, and will contain the following attributes and methods:

-    ◦ `#logged: WritableSignal<boolean>` By default `false`.
+&emsp;◦ `#logged: WritableSignal<boolean>` By default `false`.
 Will indicate if the user is logged in or not.
-Create a getter that returns this signal in read-only mode.
+Create a getter that returns this signal in read-only mode.<br />
-    ◦ `login(data: UserLogin): Observable<void>` Will check the login against the server.
-If login goes ok, save the token in the Local Storage and set logged to true.
+&emsp;◦ `login(data: UserLogin): Observable<void>` Will check the login against the server.
+If login goes ok, save the token in the Local Storage and set logged to true.<br />
-    ◦ `Logout(): void` This method will remove the token from the Local Storage, set this.logged to false.
+&emsp;◦ `Logout(): void` This method will remove the token from the Local Storage, set this.logged to false.<br />
-    ◦ `isLogged(): Observable<boolean>`.
+&emsp;◦ `isLogged(): Observable<boolean>`.<br />
-▪ If the this.logged property is false and there’s no token in Local Storage, return `Observable<false> of(false)`.
-Import the of function from `rxjs`, it returns an observable with that value.
+    &emsp;&emsp;▪ If the this.logged property is false and there’s no token in Local Storage, return `Observable<false> of(false)`.
+Import the of function from `rxjs`, it returns an observable with that value.<br />
-▪ If the this.logged property is true, return `Observable<true> of(true)`
+    &emsp;&emsp;▪ If the this.logged property is true, return `Observable<true> of(true)`<br />
-▪ But if it’s false and there’s a token, return the call to the auth/validate service (Observable).
-Inside the pipe method:
+    &emsp;&emsp;▪ But if it’s false and there’s a token, return the call to the auth/validate service (Observable).
+Inside the pipe method:<br />
-• If there's no error (map function), change this.#logged to true and return true
+        &emsp;&emsp;&emsp;• If there's no error (map function), change this.#logged to true and return true<br />
-• If there's an error (catchError function), remove the token from local storage (not valid), and return of(false).
-The catchError function must return the value inside an observable.
+        &emsp;&emsp;&emsp;• If there's an error (catchError function), remove the token from local storage (not valid), and return of(false).
+The catchError function must return the value inside an observable.<br />
-    ◦ Other methods Implement other methods for user registration, login with Google (send credentials with lat and lng) and Facebook (send accessToken with lat and lng).
-If you think you need to implement anything else, do it
+&emsp;◦ Other methods Implement other methods for user registration, login with Google (send credentials with lat and lng) and Facebook (send accessToken with lat and lng).
+If you think you need to implement anything else, do it<br />

 ## Showing/hiding menu when login/logut
 In the Menu component, show only the menu links when the user is not logged.
 Create a computed signal with the same value as the logged signal in the AuthService service.
 The logout functionality is also handled by this component.
 Call `AuthService.logout()` to remove the token.